khannasarthak/khannasarthak.github.io/_posts/2017-08-09-Coding-Challenge-Week-5.md

 * [rotation](http://practice.geeksforgeeks.org/problems/rotation/0)

 	Solved in O(nlogn), im sure can solve it in O(n).
 However, im unable to get a solution using binary search, the duplicates mess up the answer.
 [Editorial](http://www.geeksforgeeks.org/find-rotation-count-rotated-sorted-array/) does not take duplicates into account.

+---
+### **Day 33** [08/21]

+Planning to make an AI assistant using python, did a lot of digging around articles, wolframalpha API along with wikipedia should give me a prototype soon.
+Can also implement voice recog using google voice api.

+Also, will be switching to ubuntu as my main operatin system for the next few days.
+Using windows only to study or to sync up class notes.

+**GeekforGeeks**: